TheOdinProject/curriculum/ruby/basics/variables_strings_and_numbers.md

   * What is a string?
   * What's the difference between single and double quotes?
   * What is string interpolation?
+  * How do you concatenate strings?
+  * What method would you use to change all the characters in your string to upper case?
+  * What method would you use to _split_ up strings into arrays?
   * What are escape characters?
-  * What are line breaks?
+  * How do you access a specific character or substring?
   * How do you make other data types into strings?
-  * How do you concatenate strings?
-  * How do you access a specific character or substring?
-  * How do you split up strings into arrays?
-  * How are strings and arrays similar?
-  * What does it mean that strings are "mutable" and why care?

 * Numbers
   * What are the basic arithmetic operators you can use with numbers?